-While the roller derby season 2020 has come to halt a lot of leagues are figuring out how to use this time off the track to keep the development of their league and teams going.
+While team sports came to a halt during the pandemic a lot of roller derby leagues were figuring out how to use the time off the track to keep the development of their league and teams going.
 Planning for the time when they are allowed to get back to skating as teams not only leads to pleasant anticipation but is also a smart move.
-One way to get this started is to analyse your old training or game footage and identify strengths but also weaknesses of your teams.
+One way to get this started is to analyse your old training or game footage and identify the strengths but also weaknesses of your teams.
 But what next?
-With the help of our STEAKS Crew, we have gathered 5 quick tips on how to turn your review notes into an effective training plan.
+With the help of our STEAKS CRW, we have gathered 5 quick tips on how to turn your review notes into an effective training plan.

 #01 Put the entire team to work 🤝

 While the head coach might be the person to kick off the process, every single team member can provide input to help you get the most out of your review.
 If you are part of the team’s coaching squad and are feeling alone or maybe even overwhelmed, don’t hesitate to start a conversation with the entire team.

 Coach Morson says: “As head coach, I am ultimately responsible for the development of the team.
 It’s not just my job, however, to review footage and help provide input.
 I receive excellent input from the team co-captains, and I check-in frequently with our different lines to better understand line dynamics and chemistry.”

 GG Hardy backs that approach up: “Picking the games or jams for review can be up to coaches or captains to ensure the team has a focus and goal – but providing solutions or identifying skater roles in different scenarios should have the input from the entire team to have the best outcome.”

 If you have entire games available for review, you might have endless hours of footage.
 Your next challenge will be to prioritize what to be on the lookout for when viewing the footage.
 While you might have a list of strategies defined, whose effectiveness you will want to analyze, it might be worth taking a step back and starting with habits and skating skills as these will ultimately help you improve your capabilities when executing strategies.
 Time to create your first assignments!